 Conduct a soil survey of the area that would be affected by the project in accordance with section 6.1 Compilation of Land Resources Inventory (LRI) - Pre Mining Studies, of the Land Suitability Assessment Techniques in the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995).
 Undertake soil tests and laboratory analyses of representative samples down the soil profile, with particular reference to the physical and chemical properties of the materials that will influence erosion potential, storm water run-off quality, rehabilitation and agricultural productivity of the land.
 For pipeline routes, undertake the analysis and classification at least to the depth of excavation.
-Provide geotechnical information on the soils' stability and suitability for construction of project facilities.
+Provide geotechnical information on the soils' stability and suitability for use as construction materials for project infrastructure, such as dams, levees, diversions and waste rock dumps.

-Describe, map and illustrate soil types and profiles according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009), Guidelines for Survey Soil and Land Resources (McKenzie et al, 2nd Ed., 2008) and Australian Soil Classification (Isbell, 2002).
+Describe, map and illustrate soil types and profiles and group them according to their parent material and position in the landscape according to the Australian Soil and Land Survey Field Handbook (National Committee on Soil and Terrain, 2009), and classify them according to the Guidelines for Survey Soil and Land Resources (McKenzie et al, 2nd Ed., 2008) and Australian Soil Classification (Isbell, 2002).
+Soil profile classes should be discussed in terms of those mapped and reported in the Land Resources Assessment of the Windeyers Hill area, Isaac-Connors and Mackenzie River catchments, Central Queensland (Burgess, 2003).